Newberg School Board to reconsider ban on BLM, Pride flags

 "In one school there was two posters that was sent by the Oregon Association of Education that said Black students, Black dreams, Black hope, Black lives matter," Piros said, "that was the tipping point for some of the outrage."

-Hayes, who is a part of the LGBTQ community, said the small showings of support can help make students feel acccepted.
+Hayes, who is a part of the LGBTQ community, said the small showings of support can help make students feel accepted.

 "I believe that since they have told us that this is a safe community, [with] tons of support, then they should keep the LGBTQ, BLM," Hayes said.